 Oh and we used to do paranormal investigations and seances in Sanford, Atkinson, Russell, Lanier and Ennis.
 And I worked for Milledgeville Update which was the school’s TV station.
-The best part of it all?
-I met my hubby in Atkinson Hall in a sociology class, and he proposed to me on the steps of the building.
+The only thing that taints it is that I sadly met my ex in Atkinson Hall in a sociology class, and he proposed to me on the steps of the building.

 But not everything was always rosy… Twice I was called before the dean because my student loan checks hadn’t come in (I had to work three jobs to pay for school which explains the above, and had no extra cash), and they were going to toss me out for lack of payment.
 To their eternal credit, though, they worked out a plan for me to make small payments until the check came in, which I then promptly paid the balance with.
 It was a rare kindness I have never forgotten.

-Back to happy thoughts- I remember, I used to meet hubby in the library to study.
-It was there that I would research writing markets and publishers to submit to (the web wasn’t here quite yet and the internet was mostly libraries and government).
+Back to happy thoughts- I used to research writing markets and publishers to submit to in the library (the web wasn’t here quite yet and the internet was mostly libraries and government).
 I owe eternal gratitude to the wonderful GC librarians who spent hours helping me locate info and borrow books from other libraries (inter-library loan is still one of my fave terms).
 I also worked in that library as one of my many jobs.